Night Market returned to Spanish Town Road Saturday afternoon

 BATON ROUGE - The Night Market returned to downtown Baton Rouge earlier Saturday.

-Over 50 vendors took over Spanish Town Road and offered many types of Asian cuisine around 3 p.m.
+Over 50 vendors took over N. 4th Street and offered many types of Asian cuisine around 3 p.m.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.